 Ask for Recommendations

-Once you have narrowed your search to a couple you think are appropriate, bring your parents for a visit, either to an event as noted above, or a scheduled appointment with the marketing director.
-The marketing director should highlight things on the tour he or she knows are of interest to your mom or dad based on past discussions.
-If they don’t do this, bring it up yourself.
+Bring your parents for a visit, either to an event as noted above, or schedule an appointment with the sales director.
+On the tour, they will highlight things of interest to your mom or dad based on past discussions.
 Make sure your parents are made aware of what the community can offer that is important to them.

 The residential and assisted living communities of today are very different from the nursing homes of the previous generation.
 Your parent will live in an apartment with housekeeping and maintenance provided.
 In assisted living, they will have access to medical care, if needed.
 There are a variety of activities and delicious dining in beautifully appointed dining rooms.
 The majority of residents wish they had made the move sooner.
 You will have no greater reward than the peace-of-mind you will get knowing they are safe and well cared for.